confetti-framework/docs/validation.md

 ## Introduction

 Good validation prevents bugs and will make your application more secure.
-Lanvard provides several different approaches to validate your application's incoming data.
+Confetti provides several different approaches to validate your application's incoming data.

 ### Writing The Validation Logic

-With Lanvard it is very easy to validate incoming data.
+With Confetti it is very easy to validate incoming data.
 With the first parameter you enter the data you want to validate.
 Furthermore, you enter fields with rules.

 	failures := val.Validate(request.App(), request.Content(),